Marketing budgets in time of a crisis

 The global crisis is heavily impacting businesses worldwide.
-Travel bans and stay at home mandates are restricting consumer movements.
+Travel bans and stay-at-home mandates are restricting consumer movements.
 With the travel and hospitality sectors hardest hit, they are pulling their advertising spend.
 The good news is that other industries are delaying ad spend instead of canceling it entirely.
+If you are lucky enough not to be asked to cut your marketing budgets, a number of questions remain.
+Where should you spend?
+How much should be reallocated?
+What savings for your organization can you make?

 Keep in mind that businesses are bedding down.
 They are in this for the long haul and it is vital to create long-lasting relationships with the consumer for when the market returns.

-Change of media consumption
+Change in media consumption

 With lockdown directives in place, few people dot the streets: public transport has been left deserted, retail streets are nearly empty, and hospitality venues are shuttered.
 That means the prime spots for out-of-home advertising are no longer attracting the consumer attention they usually do.

-With less people out and about, move your ad spend to digital formats and invest in great content.
+With fewer people out and about, move your ad spend to digital formats and invest in great content.
 This will allow you to maintain a relationship with your consumers and build brand equity whilst they are confined to their homes.

 The biggest gains are expected to be in social and digital video advertising.
 Some companies could even utilize online gaming to convey their messages if the audience age is appropriate.